Year 9 Humanities Electives

 In this Civics and Legal Studies, students examine how rights are abused and protected around the world.

-By analysing the Universal Declaration of Human Rights, students analyse past and current situations surrounding Human Rights around the world.
+By analysing the Universal Declaration of Human Rights, students analyse past and current situations surround Human Rights around the world

 This unit is designed for students interested in gaining a broad knowledge as to how the global and local legal systems impact us and our society.

-It prepares students for VCE Legal Studies and Global Politics, as students will develop skills in analysing cases and applying legal principles.
+It prepares students for VCE Legal Studies and Global Politics as students will develop skills in analysing cases and applying legal principals.

 Law topics include: